-b) If the player is not ready, the substitution is not granted and the team is sanctioned for a delay.

-c) The request for substitution is acknowledged and announced by the scorer or 2nd referee, by use of the buzzer or whistle respectively.
+- b) If the player is not ready in the moment of the request, the substitution is not granted, and the team is sanctioned for a delay. - c) The request for substitution is acknowledged and announced by the scorer or 2nd referee, by use of the buzzer or whistle respectively.
 The 2nd referee authorizes the substitution.

-Where applicable, numbered paddles are used to facilitate the substitution (including when electronic devices are used).
+Where applicable, numbered paddles are used to facilitate the substitution (including except when electronic devices are used to transit the data to the scorer).